dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Overview

 The document explain how to launch a Kubernetes cluster with three nodes, via command line using Packer and KickStart.

-Packer is an application created by Hashicorp, that makes use of templates in JSON format.
-The Packer's template has the instructions to download the operating system image, specifications regarding the virtual machine, and as optional definition a post-install script.
+Packer is an application created by Hashicorp that makes use of templates in JSON format to provision operating system images.
+The Packer's template has the instructions to download the operating system image and specifications regarding the virtual machine resources.
+Additionally, the template can have directives pointing to post-install scripts.
+The post-install scripts can be used to change configurations files or to install new applications to the operating system image.
+In short, if you want to have an HTTP server (Apache or NGINX), it is possible to add this to the post-install script.
+The scrip will run during the provisioning state and be added to the operating system image at the end.

 KickStart takes place to manage the virtual machine definitions in a fine-grained manner.
 For instance, how the virtual machine disk should be partitioned, unnecessary firmware removal, disabling services from *systemd*.
 KickStart has numerous variety of use.
-To learn more: [KickStart - RedHat reference](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user)
+To learn more please go to: [KickStart - RedHat reference](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user)

-This overview is an example that depicts how to create infrastructure during a phase of transition.
-This model was standard during the transformation between the *past view* that I call "the system admin phase" and the evolution of pipelines focused on "deliver what the developers need."
+This overview is an example that depicts how to create infrastructure during a "transition phase."
+This model was standard during the transformation between the *past techniques* that I call "the system admin phase" and the evolution of pipelines focused on "deliver what the developers need.", via code and operations.

 ## Solution architecture

 One host computer with a Linux RedHat based distribution, to create three virtual machines, each one will be a node of the Kubernetes cluster.
-For this lab, I have used Fedora, and for the KVM guests are CentOS.
+For this lab, I have used Fedora, and for the KVM guests CentOS.

 <img src="https://github.com/dev-sre-21/packer-centos-kvm-k8s/blob/master/media/simply-schema.png?raw=true" width="350" height="350">